mbwolff/Zeitgeisty/README.md

 # Zeitgeisty

 This is a bot that generates daily aphorisms from news headlines and social media commentary.
 It is based on an idea from the Oulipo for inventing aphorisms by using a computer to insert nouns and verbs into formulas.
-The bot finds words in a Word2Vec model constructed from the headlines and social media statuses.
+The bot finds words in a Word2Vec model constructed from headlines and social media statuses.
 In this way it offers a *zeitgeist* that emerges from the Internet.

 [Check it out!](https://zeitgeisty.hartwick.edu/)